-- You are asked to submit one well-thought-out comment per lecture - Only two comments per week - We expect you to submit "in the same week" as the lectures (no you cannot final) - Why do we write? - Because writing is a way many good architects and systems designers force - But take it seriously, there is a participation component to the final grade submit 18 comments at the end of the quarter when you are studying for the themselves to think (explaining clearly and thinking clearly are highly correlated!)
+- You are asked to submit one well-thought-out comment per lecture - Only two comments per week - studying for the final) - Why do we ask you to write? - Because writing is a way many good architects and systems designers force - But take it seriously, there is a participation component to the final grade themselves to think (explaining clearly and thinking clearly are highly correlated!)